-39. Some issuances include share conversion clauses which give shareholders the chance to buy the shares from the conversion (pre-emption right to shareholders) and give cash to AT1 holders as compensation.
-The EBA considers that this type of clause should be avoided.
-Shareholders may have a right to pre-emption.
-Nonetheless, it is unclear why this type of clause is needed, especially for an institution listed on a stock exchange where shares can be bought on the market.
-In addition, clauses mitigating the risk of dilution should not be encouraged.
-Dilution is not a prudential concern and the threat of dilution is a strong incentive for shareholders.
-In addition, any feature that unduly complicates the terms of the instrument, notably regarding the loss absorption mechanism, should be discouraged.
+- 45. Some issuances include share conversion clauses which give shareholders the chance to buy the shares from the conversion (pre-emption right to shareholders) and give cash to AT1 holders as compensation. - 46.
+The EBA initially expressed some reserves on this type of clauses, raising questions about the need of this type of clause for an institution listed on a stock exchange where shares can be bought on the market, and underlining in particular that clauses mitigating the risk of dilution should not be encouraged. - 47.On the other hand, EBA also considered that writing down instruments does not result in a dilution of the shareholders.
+Furthermore, giving current shareholders a possibility to buy the shares resulting from the conversion could simplify the process regarding the application of fit and proper rules for qualifying holdings after the conversion, and guarantee some stability in the shareholders' structure.
+Finally, the fact that shareholders may buy the shares does not jeopardise the loss absorption, as the conversion will increase CET1 regardless of the identity of the investor paying for the shares.